Kraftfabrik/tapo-t310-logger/README.md

 **This allows the H100 hubs and T310 sensors to operate completely without the Tapo cloud after initial configuration.**

+For long-term stability, it is recommended to keep the H100 hubs offline after setup and to pin the Python dependencies using.
+The logger should continue to work as long as the local H100 API remains unchanged and the same Python environment/dependencies are used.

 ### License

 GPL-3.0-or-later